gravitational/teleport/docs/4.1/guides/quickstart.md

 Welcome to the Teleport Quickstart!

-This tutorial will guide you through the steps needed to install and run Teleport on a single node which could be your local machine but we recommend a VM.
+This will guide you through the steps needed to install and run Teleport on a single node which could be your local machine but we recommend a VM.

 [TOC]